GrowwOld/frontatish/documentation/docs/infobox.md

 ### textStyle

-A react native style object which takes care of styling the button component as per your needs
+A react native style object which takes care of text styling as per your needs

 |             Type             |         Default         |       Required        |
 | :--------------------------: | :---------------------: | :-------------------: |